Want to wear your hair up, but not a fan of the ponytail? Then a bun just might be the style you’re looking for.

 Grab a hairspray like the Redken Triple Pure 32 and apply a few light spritzes to hold your space buns in place all day long.

 For this look, you can start with clean or second-day hair.
-Pick up a section of hair starting above each year.
+Part your hair horizontally from one ear to the other.
 Use this section of hair to form a half-up high ponytail and hold it in place with a clear hair elastic.